marcob14/capshareit/README.md

 # CaptShare

 Capture and share your screen.
-This app requires the permission `desktopCapture`.
+This app requires the permission 'desktopCapture' and 'clipboardWrite'.

 ## APIs